stefanosiano/PowerfulImageView/README.md

 **Java methods**

-All progress and shape options are available via
+All options are available via

 ```
 progressImageView.getProgressOptions().set...